godaddy-wordpress/woocommerce-sequential-order-numbers/readme.txt

 == Changelog ==

 = 2025.nn.nn - version 1.11.2-dev.1 =
+ * Fix - Searching by order number not working when Full Text Search is enabled (previous fix did not take full effect)

 = 2025.05.07 - version 1.11.1 =
  * Fix - Searching by order number not working when Full Text Search is enabled